Purpose of the Award

 - A letter of nomination (up to 3 pages in length) describing the rationale for the nomination and the works for which the nominee is recommended;

-- A copy of one significant publication or similar work created by the nominee, if that contributes to an understanding of the nominee’s work (optional); and
+- One (1) significant publication or similar work created by the nominee, that contributes to an understanding of the nominee’s work (optional); and

 - Up to three (3) supporting letters (up to 3 pages in length each).

-Nominations may be carried over for the succeeding two years unless withdrawn by the nominator.
+Nominations will be carried over for the succeeding two years unless withdrawn by the nominator.

-- In the event of a tie, the jury chair will identify an additional jury member to break the tie.
-This new jury member will evaluate only the tied nominations and will rate them using the same five criteria used by the other jurors.
+- In the event of a tie that cannot be resolved through synchronous discussion, the jury chair will identify an additional jury member to break the tie.
+This new jury member will evaluate only the tied nominations and will rate them using the same criteria used by the other jurors.

 Nature of the Award